Create new applications of technology to enhance the way we work, play and live.

 - evaluate the user research methods in studies performed by others

-- develop information systems that meet the needs of a global and diverse audience and that can accommodate change and growth
+- develop user experiences that meet the needs of a global and diverse audience and that can accommodate change and growth

 - develop new conceptual models and hypotheses of interaction design based on both existing interaction design knowledge and user-centered iterative design

 - evaluate the social and cultural effects of information systems and their implementations.

 Your studies culminate in a dissertation project with a significant impact on the field; you will submit your dissertation project for evaluation by a committee of faculty and experts.
 You'll have the opportunity to work on high-impact digital technology projects through cutting-edge research with such tools as a Tobii T60 eye tracker in the UB User Research Lab and the immersive visualization technologies in the UB Gamelab.